Continued from Dawn: The Charioteer (X)

 From his description of her, Chetan’s aunt seemed to be a born mother.
 She was not only nurturing, warm and loving; she also knew how to create spontaneously structured boundaries and inspire discipline.
 To be able to create such strong bonds among children coming from different homes- living out their unique family scripts- was no mean task.
 I was eager to hear what this beautiful soul could have said to heal a man walking on the edge of disaster- as Chetan was just before he left for his holiday.
 Chetan began to speak.
 I listened with complete absorption.

 “Love needs to be nourished with respect.
-Respect, not only for the one you love, but also for your own person.
+Respect, not only for the one you love but also for your own person.
 When you respect yourself, you would not permit anyone to be unfair to you.
-To protect yourself from the potential disrespect of your loved one is actually a favor you are doing- to them and to your relationship.
+To protect yourself from the potential disrespect of your loved one is actually favour you are doing – to them and to your relationship.
 A lack of respect kills love faster than anything else.
 When you permit another person to walk all over you, not only will they lose respect for you, but you too will lose respect for yourself.
 Eventually, you will consider yourself unworthy of being loved.
-Yet in your heart you would know that you ARE worthy and that it is your loved one’s callous behavior that’s giving you an unjustified feeling of unworthiness.
+Yet in your heart, you would know that you ARE worthy and that it is your loved one’s callous behaviour that’s giving you an unjustified feeling of unworthiness.
 A feeling of resentment is the only natural consequence of such acquiescence.
 It can certainly not breed or sustain love.

 He grinned at her disarmingly.

-“Are you saying that a love nurtured in an environment of benevolence, trust and respect will last forever?” wisps of skepticism flitted across her face.
+“Are you saying that a love nurtured in an environment of benevolence, trust and respect will last forever?” wisps of scepticism flitted across her face.

 “Hmmm.
 Somehow eternity sounds fine to me.
 That way you don’t have to keep counting and looking over your shoulder wondering when your time is going to be up.”
 The devil danced in her dimples.

-“Absolutely amazing..!
-What I find even more amazing is that my fingers are still intact and haven’t been crushed to pulp.”
+“Absolutely amazing!
+What I find even more amazing is that my fingers are still intact and haven’t been crushed to a pulp!”
 She looked at him from under her eyelashes.
 He wasn’t taking that and held her hand even more firmly.